 Finally, the Experiences are the actual components that your users will see and interact with on your website.

-📺 Check out this quick video of the Chameleon components to learn how to use them to build Experiences.
+📺 Check out this quick overview of the Chameleon Builder.

 The Dashboard is the home of your Chameleon Experiences and your central command hub.
 Here is where you build your Experiences, customize your account, manage audiences, and get a good grip on your account’s performance.